ADHD

 2. The ability to respond immediately to an emergency, such as two planes about to collide or a pilot performing an emergency landing.
 Those whose “braking systems” are more efficient (those without ADHD) might have difficulties doing this.
 (In the classroom, this often manifests in the child or teen with ADHD saying or doing something before thinking about it and finding themselves in trouble.)

 3. The ability to hyper-focus.
-From the perspective of the explorer or the hunter, when the hunt is on, they hyper-focus and will respond by pursuing.
+From the explorer's or the hunter's perspective, when the hunt is on, the hyper-focused person will respond by pursuing.
 This is the same hyper/mission focus required for law enforcement, search and rescue, or the military.
-Having this ability might create problems at home and at school when these kids/teens become focused on things to the point that they become angry and resentful or when they have to stop something that they are working on, or they are interested in.
+Having this ability might create problems at home and at school when people become focused on things to the point that they become angry and resentful or when they have to stop something that they are working on, or they are interested in.

 Thinking of ADHD as having the “hunter” traits can give children, teens, and their parents more hope about the future.
 Many desirable jobs suit those traits.
 If people with ADHD are interested, they will excel at any modern-day “hunter” occupation.
 The following is a list of jobs people with ADHD are better suited for.